SHREYA-2k5/Crypto_Pulse/README.md

 To track the price of a cryptocurrency, simply run the following command: ✨

-price <coin>
+1.price <coin>

-price <coin> [-t time]
+2.price <coin> [-t time]

-price <coin> [--exchange name]
+3.price <coin> [--exchange name]

-price <coin> [--exchange name] [-t time]
+4.price <coin> [--exchange name] [-t time]

-To track the Anonymous Numbers Price, simply run the folowing command:
+5.To track the Anonymous Numbers Price, simply run the folowing command:

-price 8num
+6.price 8num

-price 8num [-t time]
+7.price 8num [-t time]

-Replace <coin> with the cryptocurrency you want to track (e.g., btc, eth).
+🌟Replace <coin> with the cryptocurrency you want to track (e.g., btc, eth).
 You can optionally specify the interval (in seconds)

-for price updates using the -t or --interval flag.
+🌟for price updates using the -t or --interval flag.
 By default, the interval is set to 30 seconds.

 Tech Stack 🛠